tiepdotme/peteschaffner.com/Content/words/hello-world.md

 This is kinda new to me: writing my words down and putting them out on the world wide web.
 I’ve always been very much in my head though, so I thought it might help to start getting some of it out now and again.

-And on the subject of writing, [Tim Smith has three rules](https://web.archive.org/web/20190331135008/https://brightpixels.blog/hello/) he follows.
+And on the subject of writing, [Tim Smith has three rules](https://timmmmy.blog/hello/) he follows.
 I like them so I’m going to use them too:

 <blockquote>
     <ol>
         <li>I’ll write whenever I feel like it, and won’t worry if it’s not perfect</li>
-        <li>I will not look at stats of any kind</li>
+        <li>I <strong>will not</strong> look at stats of any kind</li>
-        <li>I will write because it’s fun and has a personal archival purpose, not because I want recognition or validation</li>
+        <li>I will write because it’s fun and has a personal archival purpose, <strong>not</strong> because I want recognition or validation</li>
     </ol>
 </blockquote>